edenspiekermann/a11y-toggle/README.md

 * Initial ARIA-specific attributes such as `aria-expanded`, `aria-hidden` and `aria-labelledby`, as well as `id` on the toggle element are being added automatically if not already set.
 * The collapsible content does not have to live right next to the toggle, hence the `aria-controls` attribute in order to provide a shortcut for assistive technologies.
-* The toggle can be something else than a `<button>` however a button is preferred as it the best suited element for such an interactive task.

 ## Tests